Phoenix LiveView Basics

 <% end %>

-1 | We just have to use phx-change for the form.
-This means that each change triggers handle_event/3 . |
+1 | We use phx-change for the form instead of phx-submit .
+This means that each keystroke triggers handle_event/3 , providing real-time feedback. |

 Please open your browser at http://localhost:4000/search and give it a try.